ebassi/graphene/README.md

 ### Known issues

- * Segfault in the scalar code path for matrix interpolation with clang It seems that compiling with clang and `-O2` causes a segmentation fault in the `graphene_matrix_t` interpolation code in an assignment between two SIMD4f types, when using the scalar implementation.
+ * Segfault in the scalar code path for matrix interpolation with clang.
+   It seems that compiling with clang and `-O2` causes a segmentation fault in the `graphene_matrix_t` interpolation code in an assignment between two SIMD4f types, when using the scalar implementation.
 Tracked in